 Knowing about API security and figuring out the potential security mistakes is not enough.
 Whether you are a small company or a large enterprise, finding ways to effectively manage the security of your APIs is the most important part of this discussion.

 As we advance towards more and more digital involvement and infrastructure improvements, preventing API security breaches using automated and reliable in-house or third-party tools must be your utmost priority.

 The most important aspect of securing an API from a cyberattack is to protect the logic written inside the APIs.
 It is extremely important to expose the logic flaws and vulnerabilities before deploying the system to production.

-As soon as the system is deployed and is made available over the network, there are millions of hackers out there looking for opportunities to intervene into your system, steal important information, and break the system.
+As soon as the system is deployed and is made available over the network, there are millions of hackers out there looking for opportunities to intervene in your system, steal important information, and break the system.

 While common vulnerabilities such as SQL injections or XSS attacks can be prevented using firewalls and occasional pen-testing, attacks that target APIs specifically are growing in frequency.
 Therefore, enterprises need to rely on tools that help them test the application and figure out potential logic vulnerabilities before even shipping to production.

 If you have understood the importance of API security and are concerned about API breaches and want to prevent them, APIsec is the tool you should be looking for.
 With APIsec, you can find critical API logic flaws with automated testing before even deploying the system to production.